-Dr Burgers obtained an undergraduate degree in microbiology and biochemistry and a Masters in virology at the University of Cape Town.
+Prof Burgers obtained an undergraduate degree in microbiology and biochemistry and a Masters in virology at the University of Cape Town.
 This was followed by a Ph.D. at the University of Cambridge, UK, on the molecular mechanisms of gene regulation.
-For her postdoctoral work she joined the South African AIDS Vaccine Initiative (SAAVI)-funded HIV vaccine group at the University of Cape Town and was involved in the development and preclinical immunogenicity testing of two candidate HIV vaccines, which are currently in Phase I clinical trials in the US and South Africa.
-In 2007 she was awarded a Columbia University-Southern African Fogarty Fellowship to train at the Vaccine Research Center, NIH, and she is currently the recipient of an EDCTP Senior Fellowship.
-Recently Dr Burgers was awarded an Intermediate Fellowship in Public Health and Tropical Medicine from the Wellcome Trust, UK.
+For her postdoctoral work she joined the South African AIDS Vaccine Initiative (SAAVI)-funded HIV vaccine group at the University of Cape Town and was involved in the development and preclinical immunogenicity testing of two candidate HIV vaccines, which were tested in early phase clinical trials in the US and South Africa.
+In 2007 she was awarded a Columbia University-Southern African Fogarty Fellowship to train at the Vaccine Research Center, NIH, and in 2009-2012 held an Intermediate Fellowship in Public Health and Tropical Medicine from the Wellcome Trust, UK.

 Post: Division of Medical Virology, Faculty of Health Sciences, University of Cape Town, Anzio Road, Observatory 7925, Cape Town, South Africa